 This year, ring in 2019 with confidence by keeping the below dates in mind.
 While these dates pertain to most employers, note that some businesses may have their own industry-specific compliance deadlines as well.

 December (All Month) If you haven’t already, confirm your state and city’s minimum wage.
-A number of jurisdictions update their rates in late December or January, including Arizona, California, Colorado, Hawaii, Maine, Michigan, Minnesota, New York, Rhode Island, Vermont, and Washington.
+A number of jurisdictions update their rates in late December or January.
+A full listing of this year's batch can be found here.

 December 1 - Required Form W-4 Reminder Whether by letter or email, employers are required to remind employees to review and update their Form W-4 allowances for the following year.

-December 25 - Bank Holiday Christmas, which falls on a Monday this year, is a bank holiday.
-If your payday falls on this date, you’ll need to work with your vendor to find another time.
+December 25 - Bank Holiday Christmas, which falls on a Tuesday this year, is a bank holiday.
+If your payday falls on this date, you’ll need to work with your vendor to find another time and confirm whether your processing deadline has changed.

 January 1 - Bank Holiday Happy 2019!
 Banks will be closed on New Year’s Day.
 Make sure your first payroll of the year isn’t scheduled on a bank holiday.